 Ogrim & Kropotov: Rebuttal letter 171119

 1. Please take this opportunity to thoroughly proofread the manuscript to ensure that there are no spelling or grammar issues.
+Response: Referring to your last mail, the spelling and grammar is accepted.

 2. The highlighted protocol steps are over the 2.75 page limit (including headings and spacing).
 Please highlight fewer steps for filming.
+Response: In your last mail you sent us “highlighted protocol steps” which was 3.5 pages.
+We have cut down even more and hope this is OK.

 3. Figure 1: Please add a short description of the figure in Figure Legend.
 4. Figure 2: Please add a short description of the figure in Figure Legend.
 5. Figure 3: Please add a short description of the figure in Figure Legend.
 6. Figure 4: Please add a short description of the figure in Figure Legend.
+Response: Short descriptions of the figures in the Figure Legends have been added.

 7. Please ensure that the references appear as the following: [Lastname, F.I., LastName, F.I., LastName, F.I.
 Article Title.
 Source.
 Volume (Issue), FirstPage – LastPage (YEAR).]
 For more than 6 authors, list only the first author then et al. Please do not abbreviate journal titles.
 See the example below: Bedford, C.D., Harris, R.N., Howd, R.A., Goff, D.A., Koolpe, G.A.
 Quaternary salts of 2-[(hydroxyimino)methyl]imidazole.
 Journal of Medicinal Chemistry.
 32 (2), 493-503 (1998).
+Response: In your last mail you accepted that we use the JoVE template for references.

 8. Please avoid long steps/notes (more than 4 lines).
+Response: There are no steps or notes exceeding 4 lines.

 9. Please include an ethics statement before the numbered protocol steps, indicating that the protocol follows the guidelines of your institution’s human research ethics committee.
+Response: This has been included.

 10. Please use h, min, s for time units.
+Response: We made changes, hopefully not overlooking anything.

+……………………………………………………………………………………………………………………………………………………………

 Thank you for your email!